shwetabhartia/lambda-architecture/README.md

 Building spark application in scala to perform clickstream analysis on purchase data.

 ## Overview
-*LogProducer.scala : Generating log for analysis.
+*LogProducer.scala : Generating log for analysis
 *BatchJob.scala : Performing batch analysis on the clickstream data produced by LogProducer.scala using RDD

 ## Future Goal